zenglenn42/CityMatch/README.md

 It takes a while to distill it down to something conscious and actionable.
 MVC, M..
 V..
 C.., MV -- wait.
 I have no V!
 The view all got sucked out of the html and into my controller, my C, when I made the html-generation dynamic.

 Maybe that's the way of things, but it just doesn't sit right with me.
 I want this to be unmuddled, to clearly see important dependencies and relationships in the code relative to this abstraction I hold in my mind.
 Besides, my controller module is pretty big.
-While I'm at it, I'm gonna move that big honkin' piece of static model data into it's own object and declutter the model a bit.
+While I'm at it, I'm gonna move that big honkin' piece of static model data into its own object and declutter the model a bit.
 Maybe sweep up some hardcodes while I'm at it.

 So yeah, another round of code refactoring yields this [fix](https://github.com/zenglenn42/CityMatch/commit/a73501315c1438e4eb5ab7012086eec368b502ce).